Field courses

 • Marine rock pools at Filey, North Yorkshire

-As you progress through your course, students will also get the opportunity to go on an optional field course in either second or third year.
-We give you a choice of fascinating habitats to explore, from dramatic landscapes in remote corners of the globe, to complex ecosystems operating right under our noses:
+For your optional field course, which takes place in either your second or third year, we give you a choice of fascinating habitats to explore, from dramatic landscapes in remote corners of the globe, to complex ecosystems operating right under our noses:

 The field courses are a fantastic opportunity for you to carry out your own research and develop an understanding of the ecology and biodiversity of different habitats across the globe.